HealingDecember 14, 2025 · 7 min read

 Reparenting is not:

 Making the narcissistic parent finally provide what you needed.
 That parent is who they are.
-The work of reparenting is explicitly not about getting them to change or to finally give you what you deserved.
-That source has been closed.
+The work is explicitly not about getting them to change or finally give you what you deserved.
+That source is closed.
 The reparenting happens elsewhere.

 Pretending the past didn't happen.
-It did happen.
-The grief, the anger, and the loss that belong to the past are real and deserve to be felt — not bypassed in favor of positivity.
+It did.
+The grief, anger, and loss belong to the past and deserve to be felt, not bypassed for positivity.

 Quick.
-The patterns established in childhood were established over years of repeated experience.
-They change through years of deliberate counter-experience.
+Patterns built over years of repeated experience change through years of deliberate counter-experience.
 This is long work.

 A Closing Note

-There's something both difficult and quietly meaningful about this work: becoming the parent you needed for yourself.
-Not in resentment — "since they couldn't, I'll have to" — but in genuine care for the person you are now, who went through what they went through and is still here, still growing.
+There's something difficult and quietly meaningful about becoming the parent you needed for yourself.
+Not in resentment ("since they couldn't, I'll have to") but in genuine care for the person you are now: someone who went through what they went through and is still here, still growing.

 That person deserved better then.
 They can have better now.